Celebrate the beauty of archaeology through photography

 Archaeology Magazine

-ARCHAEOLOGY has been published continuously for 75 years by the Archaeological Institute of America, which is dedicated to supporting archaeological inquiry and to fostering the pursuit of knowledge about human heritage.
-The July/August 2024 issue of ARCHAEOLOGY features excavations of the locales where Alexander the Great spent his youth.
-Other stories include the discovery of Roman poison seeds, finding the sanctuary of a Persian water goddess, and manufacturing rubber in Mesoamerica.
+ARCHAEOLOGY has been published continuously for more than 75 years by the Archaeological Institute of America, which is dedicated to supporting archaeological inquiry and to fostering the pursuit of knowledge about human heritage.
+The September/October 2024 issue of ARCHAEOLOGY features the discovery of a trove of papyri on Egypt’s island of Elephantine.
+Other stories include excavation of Gallic horse graves, finding London’s lost railcar, and identifying a 2,000-year-old vintage.

 American Journal of Archaeology